mattjlewis/diozero/docs/ExpansionBoards.md

 # Expansion Boards

+All of these devices act as Device Factories and should be accessed as such.

 ## Microchip Analog to Digital Converters {: #mcp-adc }

 : Provides support for the following Microchip analog-to-digital converter devices: